COVID-19 (Coronavirus) – Our Response

 WaterNSW promotes flexibility within the workplace and, as such, has the technology and processes in place to support our people working remotely.

-All of our office based employees and some of our field-based staff are now working remotely from their homes.
+All of our office based employees and some of our field-based staff have the capability to work remotely from their homes.
 Even with this change, all functions and customer services are continuing to operate under different arrangements that ensure individual employee and public safety.

 Our employees remain contactable across all our business units and project teams to ensure our ability to deliver on our projects and services.